Microsoft Corporation (MSFT) Stock: Tracking the Weekly Performance - News Heater

-In the past week, MSFT stock has gone up by 2.37%, with a monthly gain of 15.47% and a quarterly surge of 16.96%.
-The volatility ratio for the week is 1.34%, and the volatility levels for the last 30 days are 1.56% for Microsoft Corporation The simple moving average for the last 20 days is 4.86% for MSFT stock, with a simple moving average of 19.80% for the last 200 days.
+In the past week, MSFT stock has gone down by -0.77%, with a monthly gain of 8.22% and a quarterly surge of 13.95%.
+The volatility ratio for the week is 1.47%, and the volatility levels for the last 30 days are 1.46% for Microsoft Corporation The simple moving average for the last 20 days is 1.37% for MSFT stock, with a simple moving average of 17.67% for the last 200 days.

 Is It Worth Investing in Microsoft Corporation (NASDAQ: MSFT) Right Now?